 CCRPC Clean Water Advisory Committee & MS-4 Sub-Committee

 The Clean Water Advisory Committee (CWAC) oversees the Chittenden County Regional Planning Commission activities and policy development regarding but not limited to, the Vermont Lake Champlain Total Maximum Daily Load (TMDL) Plan and its related plans and programs.
-The CWAC also has an MS-4 (Municipal Separate Storm Sewer System) Sub-Committee consisting of representatives of the nine municipalities and three agencies charged with carrying out the Regional Stormwater Education Program and the Chittenden County Stream Team as part of their Public Education, Outreach, Participation and Involvement permit requirements.
+The CWAC also has an MS-4 (Municipal Separate Storm Sewer System) Sub-Committee consisting of representatives of the nine municipalities and three agencies as part of their Public Education, Outreach, Participation and Involvement permit requirements.

 For all information related to the Clean Water Advisory Committee and the MS-4 Sub-Committee, including meeting agendas and minutes, please visit the committee page »

 2017 CCRPC Water Quality Funding Committee (ad hoc)

-CCRPC has established an ad hoc Water Quality Funding Committee to review and draft recommendations for consideration by the CCRPC regarding the report recommending how to fund water quality improvements in the state over the long term.
-This report will be delivered to the Legislature by January 15th and is being prepared by the Office of the State Treasurer, in partnership with the Department of Environmental Conservation, the Department of Taxes and other state agencies.
-See http://dec.vermont.gov/watershed/cwi/cwf/future for more information.
+CCRPC established an ad hoc Water Quality Funding Committee to review and draft recommendations for consideration by the CCRPC regarding the report recommending how to fund water quality improvements in the state over the long term.
+This report was delivered to the Legislature and is was prepared by the Office of the State Treasurer, in partnership with the Department of Environmental Conservation, the Department of Taxes and other state agencies.

 Meeting # 2: January 23, 2017, 3:30pm – CCRPC Small Conference Room

 Meeting # 1: December 7, 2016, 8:00am – CCRPC Small Conference Room

 There are a variety of funding sources available for water quality planning and construction.
 Visit this page for an overview of funding sources from DEC.